Tokyo Marathon 2027: The Complete Guide for International Runners

 Most runners from India underestimate how cold 5–8°C feels when standing in the start corral for 45–60 minutes.
 Wear a disposable layer (old t-shirt or thin jacket) over your race kit for the start, and discard it in the corral before the gun.
 Volunteers collect discarded clothing and it often goes to charity.

-During the race: The temperature typically rises by race midpoint.
+During the race: the temperature typically rises by race midpoint.
 A technical long sleeve or arm warmers under your race vest is enough for most runners.
-A short-sleeve top works fine if you tend to run warm.
+A short-sleeve top works fine if you run warm.
+Post-race: drop bag facilities or a warm layer waiting at your hotel are essential — the finish at Tokyo Station can be windy and significantly cooler than mid-race.

 Tokyo Marathon Gear Checklist